 Yet for every policy that encourages more housing construction, these cities have also passed a series of laws that discourage housing production, and some of them might even push smaller landlords out of the market.

 In 2016, Portland passed a strict inclusionary zoning ordinance, which sets affordability requirements for a certain percentage of new units in new housing developments.
-Applications for new building permits slowed considerably the law went into effect.
+Applications for new building permits slowed considerably after the law went into effect.

 Seattle has banned landlords from using criminal background checks to vet tenants.
 Earlier this year, the city also reversed it's recent upzoning of a plot of downtown land to try and save an iconic music venue.
-The move prompted a $40 million lawsuit against the city, and undermines the developer confidence that the city won't try to hamstring other controversial projects.
+The move prompted a $40 million lawsuit against the city, and undermines developers' confidence that the city won't try to hamstring other controversial projects.
 Homeowners have also fought tooth and nail against proposals to allowing more dense housing in the city's single-family neighborhoods.

 The specter of rent control looms large in the politics of both cities.

 Yet if housing affordability is the goal, the cities of the Pacific Northwest should embrace the laws of supply and demand—and not to mention property rights—and let people build what they want, where they want.